chinapedia/wikipedia.ko/Page/모듈:Template_wrapper.md

-> This article is converted from Wikipedia: [:Template wrapper](https://ko.wikipedia.org/wiki/:Template_wrapper).
+> This article is converted from Wikipedia: [모듈:Template wrapper](https://ko.wikipedia.org/wiki/모듈:Template_wrapper).

 require('Module:No globals');